DARE 2 BE A REBEL: Interview with Jimmie Martin

 This was one of our first designs, made 14 years ago and it still works today.
 It’s become an iconic design piece really.
 Imperfection is more beautiful than perfection.
 What is perfection?
 Everyone is trying to be perfect, and they just end up confused.
-Imperfection has soul and beauty.
-It’s truth.
+Imperfection turns me on.

 Above: Interior design project in Belgrave Place, London.
 Featuring a Jimmie Martin Chaise Longue and the Pink Lips Cushion, designed using artwork from an original Jimmie Martin piece.